renoust/talipot/doc/developer/installation.rst

   [Paths]
   Prefix = ../

-It is needed by CMake to correctly setup the Tulip build.
+It is needed by CMake to correctly setup the Talipot build.

 Before proceeding, launch the script to reset the Qt path to its actual one.